 This is the first project under the £100m + TCF funded programme, which itself will be the largest ever investment in sustainable transport infrastructure in the south east Dorset city region.

-Work is now underway on the first two sections of this project:
+Work is now well underway on this project:

-- A further element of the work taking place is the reduction of the speed limit from 40mph to 30mph along the whole length of Leigh Road and Wimborne Road West which will be in force from 18 January
+- the reduction of the speed limit from 40mph to 30mph along the whole length of Leigh Road and Wimborne Road West is now implemented

 Information about the schedule of works along Leigh Road/Wimborne Road West are given here.
 However, if you have specific questions about this project, you can contact the Dorset Council Transforming Travel project team.

-We anticipate the scheme to complete towards the end of 2021.
+We are endeavouring to complete the scheme by the end of December 2021.

 These improvements aim to make this area a cleaner, greener, healthier place to live, work, and visit.
 The scheme aims to reduce traffic by providing safe alternatives to the car and improve the user experience for everyone.